 Impact

 The Linux kernel contains a use‑after‑free vulnerability in the __xfrm_state_delete routine, which removes IPsec state structures from hash lists.
 When a second deletion occurs on the same object, references to freed memory are still used, leading to a write through a poisoned pointer.
-The flaw is identified by KASAN trace messages indicating slab‑use‑after‑free on the byseq/byspi hash chains and by observed out‑of‑bounds writes.
-This memory corruption can cause the kernel to crash and potentially destabilize system operations.
+This flaw corresponds to CWE‑416 (Use After Free) and CWE‑763 (Hash Table State Inconsistency).
+KASAN trace messages indicate slab‑use‑after‑free on the byseq/byspi hash chains and observed out‑of‑bounds writes.
+The memory corruption can cause the kernel to crash and potentially destabilize system operations.

 Affected Systems

-Linux kernel versions that include the vulnerable IPsec cleanup code are affected, notably Linux 6.12.47 and all earlier releases before the commit that added defensive hlist_del_init_rcu and hlist_unhashed checks.
-The code path is also reachable via the current master and ipsec branches, so any kernel derived from those code trees without the patch is potentially vulnerable.
+Linux kernel versions that contain the vulnerable __xfrm_state_delete implementation are affected; the defect was observed in 6.12.47, but the same code path exists in the current master and ipsec branches, so any kernel derived from those without the patch is potentially vulnerable.

 Risk and Exploitability